ecadlabs/taquito/docs/testing_strategies.md

 ### Static Code Analysis

 Static Code Analysis is run during the CICD cycle to do syntactic checks for errors in the code.
 Often a line marking a merge conflict or a violation of a coding format will cause a static analyzer to complain.
+During a CICD run a Pull Request will be examined by [CodeQL](https://codeql.github.com/) and [Snyk](https://snyk.io/).

 ### End-to-End Tests

 Taquito uses the Taquito Test Dapp and the Live Code examples in the documentation as end-to-end tests.
 The tests exercise the entire software stack between the blockchain node and the user-facing interface.
 These tests show that all the components are working together.
+AT each Taquito release these tests are checked and the results included in the release.

 ### Mutation Tests